Skip to:

 Credit: Ambassador Ella Coker

-Part of the Gondwana Rainforests, Nightcap National Park is a rewarding destination for waterfall and rainforest photography.
+Part of the Gondwana Rainforests, Nightcap National Park is one of the best waterfall photography spots in NSW.
 Minyon Falls becomes especially impressive after rainfall, plunging into a deep valley framed by lush greenery.

 Bring a tripod to soften the movement of water and capture mist rising from the forest canopy.
 Even on overcast days, the rainforest offers beautiful diffused light for close-up shots of moss, bark textures and native plant life.

-Where rainforest meets sea, the Coffs Coast delivers variety, from expansive beaches to subtropical forests.
+Where rainforest meets sea, the Coffs Coast delivers variety, from expansive beaches to subtropical forests, making it one of the most versatile landscape photography regions in NSW.

 Wide sandy stretches and rocky headlands make this coastline ideal for classic seascapes.
 Early mornings offer calm conditions and soft pastel skies, perfect for long exposures of rolling waves.